joshkunz/ashuffle/readme.md

 Additionally, ashuffle uses mpd's idle functionality so it won't drain cpu polling to check if the current song has advanced.

-To use the second mode, run ashuffle without any arguments:
+To use the second mode, run ashuffle without the `--only` argument.

     $ ashuffle

+## help text

 ## dependencies